 Theresa Racicot is in love with physical fitness.
-She discovered flying trapeze and circus arts in 2000, and has been pursuing education and training in these modalities ever since.
-Her passion to share fitness and a healthy lifestyle lead her to become an ACE certified personal trainer, as well as a certified Pilates and yoga instructor.
+Theresa discovered strength training and circus arts in 2000, and has been pursuing education and training in these modalities ever since.
+Her passion to share fitness and a healthy lifestyle lead her to become a certified fitness professional with certifications in personal training, Pilates, yoga and TRX, as well as become a movement and mobility specialist and nutritional coach.

 Karen Sokolow discovered her excitement for the circus during her freshman year at Vassar College when the extracurricular circus arts club offered an opportunity to learn partner acrobatics and fire spinning.
 She quickly became a leading member of the club and began teaching partner acrobatics to incoming members and, after graduating, at local and national festivals.